 ||$500 Tuition Deposit Due|

 |Early deadline for exemplary applicants||Nov.
 15, 2016||We will notify candidates of our decisions January through May.||Feb.
 15, 2017|

 |Final deadline for international applicants||Feb.
 15, 2017||We will notify candidates of our decisions through May.||May 1, 2017|

 |U.S. applicants only||June 1, 2017||We will notify candidates throughout June.||June 30, 2017|

 Follow the steps below carefully to ensure you complete the application process correctly.
 Be sure to adhere to the application deadlines and instructions as incomplete applications will not be reviewed.

 Reference the Admissions Checklist [PDF] to assist you throughout the application process.

 Applications should be submitted electronically through the Graduate Application website.
 Be sure to upload required documentation as instructed.
 When uploading materials to your application, upload them as PDF files.
+Please be sure to remove password protection from all documents prior to uploading them.
 Do not mail or email materials, as they will be discarded.
 You will be expected to complete your application within 30 days of original online submission.

-Note: Once all admissions requirements have been received, it can take up to 2 business days for your application status to reflect as complete.
+Note: Once all admissions requirements have been received, it can take up to two business days for your application status to reflect as complete.